Larceniii/hexworks/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-# For the next 1 year you can get HEX offically in 1 of two ways.
+# For the next 1 year you can get HEX offically in two ways.

 ### What you need to know to get started.